qddegtya/ajs/README.md

 # About

 <!--ABOUT_START-->
-🚀 A modern JavaScript utility library with minimal footprint and high flexibility ⚡
+🪄 A modern JavaScript utility library with minimal footprint and high flexibility.
 <!--ABOUT_END-->

 # ✨ Features